A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

+The R-tree algorithm uses the concept of minimum bounding rectangle (MBR) to represent the spatial objects in the tree.
+The MBR of a set of points is the smallest rectangle that contains all the points.
+The formula for computing the MBR of a set of points $P$ is: where $p_{x}$ and $p_{y}$ are the $\mathrm{x}$ and $\mathrm{y}$ coordinates of point $p$ , and $\times$ denotes the Cartesian product.
 The R-tree algorithm also uses two metrics to measure the quality of a node split: area and overlap.
 The area of a node is the area of its MBR, and the overlap of two nodes is the area of the intersection of their MBRs.
-The formula for computing the area of a node N is:
+The formula for computing the area of a node N is: where $N . x_{\min }$, $N . x_{\max }$, $N . y_{\min }$, and $N . y_{\max }$ are the coordinates of the MBR of node $N$.
+The advantage of R-tree is that it can support spatial queries, such as range queries or nearest neighbor queries, on data points that represent geographical coordinates, rectangles, polygons, or other spatial objects.
+R-tree search performance depends on roughly the same factors as B-tree and also faces similar challenges as B-tree.